esvius/nocturne/README.md

 ## 🙋 FAQ

 > [!CAUTION]
 > **Using third party clients is against the ToS.
 We are not responsible for anything that might happen to your account by using third party clients.
-Use at your own discretion.**
+Use at your own risk.**

 ## 💝 Thanks to